Maryam-Haghani/NEFFy/wiki/usage_guide.md

     ./neff --file=../MSAs/uniref90_hits.sto,../MSAs/bfd_uniclust_hits.a3m,../MSAs/mgnify_hits.sto --depth=2048 --is_symmetric=false

 ```
+Result:
+> MSA length: 338<br>
+> MSA depth: 2048<br>
+> NEFF: 106.067
 The tool will integrate MSAs from the list of files in the specified order and compute the NEFF value for the integrated MSA up to a depth of 2048.
-If the tool reaches the specified depth before all files are integrated, it will stop processing the remaining files.
+If the tool reaches the specified depth before all files are integrated, it will stop processing the remaining files.<br>
-This process is similar to how AlphaFold2.3 generates MSAs for monomers.<br>
+This process is akin to how AlphaFold2.3 produces the final MSA for a protein by combining three distinct MSAs.<br>
-<br><br><br>
+<br><br>

 - __Compute NEFF for MSA of a Homomer (Default Normalization):__